ghga-de/ghga-metadata-schema/docs/schema_markdown/SequencingProtocol.md

      * Description: Length of sequencing reads, e.g. long or short or actual number of the read length.
 The number of nucleotides successfully ordered from each side of a nucleic acid fragment obtained after the completion of a sequencing process.
      * Range: [String](types/String.md)
  * [SequencingProtocol➞target_coverage](SequencingProtocol_target_coverage.md)  <sub>0..1</sub>
-     * Description: Mean coverage for whole genome sequencing, or mean target coverage for whole exome and targeted sequencing.
-The number of times a particular locus (site, nucleotide, amplicon, region) was sequenced.
+     * Description: Mean coverage for whole genome sequencing, or mean target coverage for whole exome and targeted sequencing, i.e. the number of times a particular locus (site, nucleotide, amplicon, region) was sequenced.
      * Range: [String](types/String.md)
  * [SequencingProtocol➞flow_cell_id](SequencingProtocol_flow_cell_id.md)  <sub>0..1</sub>
      * Description: Flow Cell ID (e.g. Experiment ID_Cell 1_Lane_1).
 The barcode assigned to a flow cell used in nucleotide sequencing.